subhashsql/subhashsql/README.md

-- 👋 Hi, I’m @subhashsql
+- 👋 Hi, I’m subhash, MSc-LENC
-- 👀 I’m interested in Data analytics
+- 👀 I’m interested in Data analytics,powerbi,DAX,
-- 🌱 I’m currently learning Advanced Tsql
+- 🌱 I’m currently learning Advanced Tsql, data nalysis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SQL,PowerBI
-- 📫 How to reach me ...
+- 📫 How to reach me subhash.lenc@gmail.com

 <!---
 subhashsql/subhashsql is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.